 What Is Review Gating?

-Review gating is the act of soliciting feedback from a customer, and then deciding whether to ask them for a Google review based on their response.
+Review gating is when a business only encourages happy customers to leave a Google review.
+By first soliciting feedback privately, a business might decide whether to ask individuals to leave feedback publicly or not.
 This is strictly against Google My Business’ review guidelines and comes with heavy penalties.

 It’s as simple as that.
 If you want to get reviews on Google, you have to ask everyone for a review, rather than cherry-picking the customers you think might give you the best reviews.